Frontend Dogma

 How Dogmatic Is Frontend Dogma?

 Not dogmatic at all.
-Everyone working on Frontend Dogma will have convictions, but the site isn’t about dogma and there is no agenda.
+Everyone working on Frontend Dogma has convictions, but the site isn’t about dogma and there is no agenda.
 (Hey, you even find news about Tailwind.)

 Do You Fact-Check and Endorse Everything You’re Linking?